Peter-SB/PySync-Hub/Readme.md

 # Demo

-Demonstration of the a simple user flow: Adding a playlist, dragging and dropping in the right folder, syncing and downloading the playlist, before lastly exporting to Rekordbox.
+Demonstration of a simple user flow: Adding a playlist, dragging and dropping in the right folder, syncing and downloading the playlist, before lastly exporting to Rekordbox.
 [HD Demo Video Link](docs/PySync%20Hub%20Demo.mp4)

 ![Demo Gif](docs/PySync%20Hub%20Demo.gif)

-The exported playlists then visible in Rekordbox:
+The exported playlists then now visible in Rekordbox:

 ![Exported Tracks In Rekordbox](docs/images/Exported-Tracks-Rekordbox.png)